-- Gently fold in the warm (not too hot, not cool) melted butter.
+- Gently fold in 2 tbsp of the warm (not too hot, not cool) melted butter.
 Use big strokes.
-The batter should be thick!
+It should resemble slightly thicker pancake batter.

 - Once combined, cover bowl with plastic wrap and chill in the fridge for 1 hour.
 Don’t skip this part.
 The cookies will not be the same!

-- Grease madeleine pan with melted butter and a paper towel.
-There should only be a thin layer of butter, be sure to not have any butter pooled at the bottom of the mold.
+- Grease madeleine pan generously with non-stick spray.
+Alternatively, melted butter can be used but cookies may stick.
+Use a paper towel to spread the spray/butter.
+There should only be a thin layer.
+Be sure to not have any spray/butter pooled at the bottom of the mold.

 - With a small cookie scoop or with a small spoon drop the amount equal to 2 leveled tablespoons, into the center of 8 of the molds.

-- Bake for 20-23 minutes or until the edges are golden brown and the center is firm but still bounces back.
+- Bake for 17-20 minutes depending on the color of your pan and size of the mold cavity.
+The edges should be golden and the center will be firm but still bounces back.

-- Allow the cookies to cool down for 5 minutes in the pan.
+- Allow the cookies to cool down completely in the pan away from heat.
 Once cooled the cookies should fall right off the pan when you flip it over gently.

 Optional Dipping and Topping